 Whether you’re a seasoned soap-maker or just trying to live a healthier lifestyle, nobody argues that healthy natural soaps bring the most benefits to the skin.
-Outlined in this article, we clarify which oils and fats are used in soap products and the qualities that each brings to the final product.
+Outlined in this article, we clarify which oils and fats are used in soap products and the qualities each brings to the final product.

 Which Oil Makes the Best Soap?

-The oils that make the best soaps are olive oil coconut oil due to the number of nutrients they bring to the final products and their ability to saponify (harden when mixed with lye).
+The oils that make the best soaps are olive oil and coconut oil due to the number of nutrients they bring to the final products and their ability to saponify (harden when mixed with lye).

 If you care to nerd out with us, please read on to find out our take on all the worthy contenders for soap oils and fats.

 1. Olive Oil

 While it is rare to find a soap that has been made 100% from olive oil, people tend to want a little bit of olive oil inside of their soap.
 This is because olive oil is one of the best natural moisturizers.

 It will have a very conditioning impact on the skin.
 If you clean yourself with a soap that has olive oil in it, then you are going to feel refreshed.

 2. Coconut Oil

 This is an oil that you will find often added to soaps.
 Coconut oil is a hard oil.
 This means that it is solid at room temperature.
 This helps to ensure that the soap that you are using will last for as long as possible.